 - An argument that the university has no method for reaching political consensus, because it is obligated to respect dissenting opinions, and not overrule them by majority vote.
 Hence, any institutional politics would fail to respect minority rights.
 This is an argument about the ethics of representation and decision-making.

 - An argument that any institutional involvement in politics could undercut the university’s “prestige and influence.”
 Supposedly, a university can “[endanger] the conditions for its existence and effectiveness” by becoming politically involved.
 This seems to be a pragmatic argument about the university’s conditions of institutional stability, which are thought to decline as it takes sides on salient social issues.

 - An argument that the university’s “mission,” which is (predictably) described as the “discovery, improvement and dissemination of knowledge,” simply does not include short-term political involvement.
 “It is not a club, it is not a trade association, it is not a lobby,” says the report.
 This is a rather Platonic argument about the university’s apparently eternal social essence.
 (As Paul Horwitz pointed out last year in commenting on the report, there is of course no reason why every university must have the same mission.
 Moreover, as the French university historian Jacques Verger would have put it, universities change with the times, including in their missions and concepts.
 So this argument is, on the face of it, the most fallacious of the three.)

-Continue reading “Kalven report and Chicago academic politics”
+One thought on “Kalven report and Chicago academic politics”